The 5 Ways a Personal Loan Can Affect Your Credit Score

 However, if you have a thin credit history (which means you haven’t used much credit), taking out a personal loan will likely help your amounts owed in the long run.
 Showing that you can manage your debt load is great for your score and sends a signal to potential lenders and landlords that you’re a good bet.

 This is one area where credit cards have a leg-up on personal loans.
-With a credit card, you can help maintain your credit score by never using more than 30 percent of your total credit limit.
-And when the opportunity arises to raise your credit limits, take it!
-Personal loans don’t come with a credit limit, so they don’t factor into your “credit utilization ratio.”
+With a credit card, you can help maintain your credit score by never using more than 30% of your total credit limit, and if you pay the bill in full each month before the grace period expires, you won’t have to pay any interest.
+This can be an effective way to raise your credit score over time.

 3 & 4.
 What about your length of history and credit mix?